Surprise, Arizona

 Surprise is a city in Maricopa County, in the U.S. state of Arizona.
-The population was 143,148 at the 2020 census, up from 117,517 in 2010 and just 30,848 in 2000.
+Its population was 143,148 at the 2020 census, up from 117,517 in 2010 and 30,848 in 2000.

-Surprise is the spring training location of the Kansas City Royals and the Texas Rangers baseball teams.

 History

-The city was founded in 1938 by Flora Mae Statler.
-Statler was the daughter of another Arizona pioneer, Charles Gillett who helped found Glendale, specifically as a temperance community.
-Gillett owned much land in Glendale as well as the Verde Valley.
-Surprise officials previously thought the city was founded by Statler's husband, real estate developer and state legislator Homer C. Ludden, but in 2010 property records were discovered which listed Statler owning the land before she met Ludden.
-Modern records often state that Statler named her land Surprise as she "would be surprised if the town ever amounted to much,” with her daughter backing this claim.
-This claim is contested, however, since it was common for pioneers to name their settlements after their hometowns and Ludden hailed from Surprise, Nebraska, possibly influencing the name of the town.
+The city was founded in 1938 by Flora Mae Statler, who was the daughter of another Arizona pioneer, Charles Gillett, who helped found Glendale, specifically as a temperance community.
+Gillett owned much land in Glendale, as well as the Verde Valley.
+Surprise officials previously thought the city was founded by Statler's husband, real estate developer and state legislator Homer C. Ludden, but in 2010, property records were discovered that listed Statler as owning the land before she met Ludden.
+Modern records often state that Statler named her land Surprise as she "would be surprised if the town ever amounted to much," with her daughter backing this claim.
+This claim is contested, however, since pioneers commonly named their settlements after their hometowns and Ludden hailed from Surprise, Nebraska, possibly influencing the name of the town.

-When Surprise was subdivided to build inexpensive houses for agricultural workers, there were only a few houses and a gas station on the 1 sqmi parcel of land.
+When Surprise was subdivided to build inexpensive houses for agricultural workers, only a few houses and a gas station were on the 1 sqmi parcel of land.
 Since then, the town has experienced tremendous growth.
 It incorporated as a city in 1960.
 The original townsite is bounded by Greenway Road on the south, El Mirage Road on the east, Bell Road on the north, and Dysart Road on the west.

 Surprise's City Hall is located on the site of Luke Air Force Base's former auxiliary airfield No. 3.
 The outline of the former runways can still be seen from aerial photos today.

-Thousands of retirees moved to the city in the 1990s and early 2000s to live in Sun City Grand, an age-restricted resort-like community with homes built by the property development firm Del Webb.
-Surprise is about 5 mi northwest of Del Webb's original Sun City development and adjacent to Sun City West.
+In 2026, the US federal government planned to open a United States Immigration and Customs Enforcement facility in Surprise.
+This plan received widespread backlash, and residents of the city sought to stop its implementation.
+The city council refused to oppose the facility, leading to a petition to dissolve the city of Surprise and place it under direct control of the Maricopa County Board of Supervisors.
+Arizona attorney general Kris Mayes filed a lawsuit in April 2026 claiming that the federal government failed to undergo an environmental review required by the National Environmental Policy Act before beginning construction on the camp.
+The camp's implementation was ultimately delayed for environmental reviews.

 Geography

-Surprise is between 20 and 30 mi northwest of Phoenix.
-It is bordered to the north by unincorporated Maricopa County, the northeast by Peoria, to the east by unincorporated Sun City West and Sun City, to the southeast by El Mirage, to the south by Glendale, and to the west by Buckeye and unincorporated Wittmann.

-According to the United States Census Bureau, the city has a total area of 110.5 sqmi, of which 0.2 sqmi, or 0.20%, are water.
+According to the United States Census Bureau, the city has a total area of 110.5 sqmi, of which 0.2 sqmi, or 0.20%, is covered by water water.